cyverse-archive/DiscoveryEnvironmentBackend/services/Donkey/doc/endpoints/app-metadata.md

 Delegates to metadactyl: POST /delete-categories

-This endpoint is a passthrough to the metactyl endpoint using the same path.
+This endpoint is a passthrough to the metadactyl endpoint using the same path.
 Please see the metadactyl documentation for more information.

 ## Valiating Analyses for Pipelines